armory/docs/content/en/docs/spinnaker-install-admin-guides/upgrade-oss-to-armory.md

 If Halyard is running in your Kubernetes cluster, either as a Kubernetes Deployment or a Kubernetes StatefulSet, then you can do an in-place upgrade:

-1. First, update the image for your Halyard Deployment / StatefulSet from the OSS Halyard image (`gcr.io/spinnaker-marketplace/halyard:stable`) to the Armory extended Halyard image (`index.docker.io/armory/halyard-armory:{{< param halyard-armory-version >}}`)
+1. First, update the image for your Halyard Deployment / StatefulSet from the OSS Halyard image (`gcr.io/spinnaker-marketplace/halyard:stable`) to the Armory-extended Halyard image (`index.docker.io/armory/halyard-armory:{{< param halyard-armory-version >}}`)

 1. Wait for the pod to start up.